-Are you an indoor pet allergy sufferer considering getting a Shih Tzu as a furry companion?
-Have you heard that Shih Tzus are truly hypoallergenic?
-Are they, or is this too good to be true?
+Are you a pet lover but suffer from pet allergies?
+Are you considering getting a Shih Tzu as a furry companion?
+Are Shih Tzu hypoallergenic, or is this too good to be true?

-Many people believe that Shih Tzus are hypoallergenic because of their long, luxurious coats and the fact that they shed less than other breeds.
+Many people believe that the Shih Tzu is hypoallergenic because of their long, luxurious coats and the fact that they shed less than other breeds.
 However, the reality is a bit more complex.
 While Shih Tzus may seem like the perfect choice for pet lovers who are looking for a hypoallergenic dog breed, the truth is more complicated.

-As you might be aware, individual reactions to allergens can vary.
 Some people may be perfectly fine with a Shih Tzu, while others may experience significant discomfort.
-If you're considering bringing a Shih Tzu into your home, by all means, spend significant time with the breed and observe your allergic reactions before making a final decision.
+Individual reactions to allergens can vary.
+But, if you're considering bringing a Shih Tzu into your home, by all means, spend considerable time with the breed and observe your allergic reactions before making a final decision.

 Shih Tzus have gained popularity among allergy sufferers due to their reputation as a "hypoallergenic" breed.
 While they might shed less than some other breeds, no dog breed is completely hypoallergenic, as shedding is only part of the problem.

 Shih Tzus have certain characteristics that make them potentially more suitable for individuals with allergies.
 Their low shedding coats mean that less hair is released into the environment, reducing the spread of allergens.
-Additionally, Shih Tzus have hair instead of fur, which some believe can be less likely to cause allergic reactions, but these are both common misconceptions.
-Shih Tzus do look pretty cute if freshly groomed -although this an another topic :)
+Additionally, the Shih Tzu has hair instead of fur.
+Have you ever seen a Shih Tzu with a freshly groomed coat?
+Beautiful!
+Some believe this hair is less likely to cause allergic reactions, but this is a common misconception.

-Despite their reputation as a "hypoallergenic dog", Shih Tzus can still trigger allergic reactions in some people.
-The truth is all dogs produce dander, which is a common allergen.
-No dog breed is completely free of allergens, even cute Shih Tzus.
+Despite their reputation as "hypoallergenic dogs," Shih Tzus can still trigger allergic reactions in some people.
+The truth is that all dogs produce dander, which is a common allergen.
+No dog breed, even the cute Shih Tzu, is completely free of allergens.

-Dander is a major contributor to allergic reactions in individuals with pet allergies.
+Dander is a major contributor to allergic reactions in pet-allergic individuals.
 It contains proteins that can trigger an immune response in sensitive individuals, leading to symptoms such as sneezing, coughing, itchy eyes, and skin rashes.

-Dander is the dead skin cells of the dog which is just one allergens among many, including allergens in their urine, saliva and blood.
+Dander is the dead skin cells of dogs, which are just one allergen among many, including allergens in their urine, saliva, and blood.
 When dogs groom themselves, they spread dander throughout their fur, which can then be released into the environment.
-As you might know, you are not allergic to the hair or fur directly, but the allergen (protein) that is on the hair or fur.
+As you might know, you are not allergic to the hair or fur directly but to the allergen (protein) on the hair or fur.

 If you're an allergy sufferer who already owns or is considering getting a Shih Tzu, here are steps you can take to manage your allergies and minimize exposure to allergens: